Profit with Honor: MWDBE Good Faith Efforts

 Obstacles, failures, and disappointments along the way have not always been the fault of conventional culprits such as greed, corruption, prejudice, deceit, thuggery, or shoddiness.
 Quite often, opportunity meets availability but without the capacity to make it all work.
 One solution involves a paradigm change in standard business practices, such as the active embrace of stewardship ethics as discussed by Mr. Yankelovich—that is, the commitment to care for one’s institution and those it serves in a manner that responds to a higher level of expectations.

-For your Small Business Exchange Northeast editor, the personal paradigm change intervened a decade ago on a gritty, noisy Brooklyn sidewalk.
+For your Small Business Exchange Northeast editor, the personal paradigm change intervened two decades ago on a gritty, noisy Brooklyn sidewalk.

 For fifteen years, JJ had sat genially with his plastic cup beside the door of a busy deli.
 His glowing dark skin contrasted against the light complexions of the many new immigrants in the neighborhood.
 My husband and I had a specific calling to serve the new immigrants in a nearby center that provided various classes and programs.
 JJ was not part of the plan.